Macro

 Oct.
 31st, 2023

-• The phenomenon seems to be the result of a combination of factors: a still-tight labor market coupled with increased economic uncertainty and changes in interview etiquette post-Covid.
+• The Phenomenon of Ghost Job Postings: This shift seems to be the result of a combination of factors: a still-tight labor market coupled with increased economic uncertainty and changes in interview etiquette in the post-COVID era.

-Are online job postings still a good metric of job openings?
+Fewer than one in two US job postings now result in a hire.
+Online job postings have long been used to gauge labor demand, but new evidence suggests a growing share of those listings may be fake or unfilled, no longer providing an accurate signal of actual hiring activity.
 While job postings are a great forward-looking indicator for companies' talent strategies and product focus, they can paint an incomplete picture of the health of the labor market as an aggregate metric.
 In Revelio Labs' collaboration with Bloomberg, we combined job postings with hiring data.
 We can match job postings to new positions that started within 6 months of the posting date on company, role, seniority level, and state.

 Using our data analytics tools, we find that the US labor market has experienced a sharp decline in the number of hires per job posting, starting in 2020 and accelerating throughout 2022.
 The ratio of hires per job posting has now dropped from 0.75 hires per open job posting in 2018 to below 0.5 hires in 2023, meaning that only every other job posting results in an actual hire!